eudaimyst/turn-based-pattern-toy-models/docs/FAQ.md

 No.

-Feedback coupling (Toy 4) illustrates how two abstract signals can influence each other mathematically.
+They may illustrate how two abstract signals can influence each other mathematically.

 It does **not** imply emotional reciprocity, mutual understanding, or any psychological state in either direction.